Aftermath of the Korean War: People's Republic of China

 China successfully prevented the South Korean and U.S. militaries from establishing a presence on its Manchurian border.
 At that time, Manchuria, especially Liaoning – the Chinese province north of the Yalu River – was China's most important industrial center.
 Protecting the Manchurian industrial zone was one of the major reasons China entered the war.
-Furthermore, by supporting the North Korean state, China obtained more than 300 km of strategic buffer zone from the U.S. which would avoid the military spending necessary to protect its Korean border for the next fifty years.
+Furthermore, by supporting the North Korean state, China obtained more than 300 km of strategic buffer zone from the U.S. which would avoid the military spending necessary to protect its Korean border for the next 50 years.

-On the other hand, this meant China lost the opportunity to reunify Taiwan.
-Initially, the United States had abandoned the KMT and expected that Taiwan would fall to Beijing anyway, so the basic U.S. policy was to "wait and see" on the assumption that Taiwan's fall to Communist China was inevitable.
-However, the North Korean invasion of South Korea, in the context of the Cold War, meant U.S. President Truman intervened again and dispatched the Seventh Fleet to "neutralize" the Formosa (Taiwan) Strait.

 During the war, over an estimate number of 21,800 Chinese troops were taken prisoner by the Allies.
 After the war, they were given a chance to return to the People's Republic of China or to go to the Republic of China (Taiwan).
-Over two thirds of the entire group chose to go to Taiwan for the fears of government reprisal, consequently defecting to the Army of the Republic of China.
+Over two thirds chose to go to Taiwan for fear of government reprisal, consequently defecting to the Army of the Republic of China.

 The war also partly contributed to the decline of Sino-Soviet relations.
-Although the Chinese had their own reasons to enter the war, mentioned above, the view that the Soviets had used them as proxies was shared by the Western bloc.
-MacArthur was a notable exception, dissenting from this prevailing view in his "Old Soldiers Never Die" speech.
+Although the Chinese had their reasons to enter the war, the view that the Soviets had used them as proxies was shared by the Western Bloc.
+General Douglas MacArthur was a notable exception, dissenting from this prevailing view in his "Old Soldiers Never Die" speech.
 China had to use a Soviet loan, which had been originally intended to rebuild their destroyed economy, to pay for Soviet arms.